444th Bombardment Squadron: Combat in the Mediterranean Theater

+Combat in northern Europe and inactivation

-Operated against targets on the continent during early fall of 1942; deployed to North Africa as part of Twelfth Air Force after Operation Torch landings in Algeria in November.
-Flew tactical bombing missions against Axis forces in North Africa until the end of the Tunisian Campaign in May 1943.
-Participated in the Sicilian and Italian Campaigns; liberation of Corsica and Sardinia and the Invasion of Southern France.
-Supported Allied ground forces in the Western Allied Invasion of Germany, spring 1945 and becoming part of the United States Air Forces in Europe Army of Occupation in Germany, fall 1945.
+Deployed to North Africa as part of Twelfth Air Force after Operation Torch landings in Algeria in November.
+Flew tactical bombing missions against Axis Supported Allied ground forces in the Western Allied Invasion of Germany, spring 1945 and becoming part of the United States Air Forces in Europe Army of Occupation in Germany, fall 1945.
 Personnel demobilized in Germany and the squadron inactivated as a paper unit in December 1945.

-Reserves

-Reactivated in the reserves in 1947.
-Never manned or equipped.
+Service in the reserves

+The 444th was reactivated as a reserve unit under Air Defense Command (ADC) at Mitchel Field, New York in July 1947 as a light bomber unit.
+At Mitchel, its training was supervised by the 113th AAF Base Unit (later the 2230th Air Force Reserve Training Center).
+It does not appear the squadron was fully staffed or equipped with any operational aircraft during this time.
+In 1948 Continental Air Command assumed responsibility for managing reserve and Air National Guard units from ADC.
+The 444th was inactivated when Continental Air Command reorganized its reserve units under the wing base organization system in June 1949.
+The squadron's personnel continuing in paid reserve status and its equipment were transferred to elements of the 84th Fighter Wing.

 Strategic Air Command

 From 1958, the Boeing B-47 Stratojet wings of Strategic Air Command (SAC) began to assume an alert posture at their home bases, reducing the amount of time spent on alert at overseas bases.
-The SAC alert cycle divided itself into four parts: planning, flying, alert and rest to meet General Thomas S. Power’s initial goal of maintaining one third of SAC’s planes on fifteen minute ground alert, fully fueled and ready for combat to reduce vulnerability to a Soviet missile strike.
-To implement this new system B-47 wings reorganized from three to four squadrons.
-The 444th was activated at March Air Force Base as the fourth squadron of the 320th Bombardment Wing.
-In September, the phaseout of the B-47 be accelerated resulted in the squadron and 320th Wing being inactivated on 15 September 1960, with the aircraft were sent to AMARC storage at Davis-Monthan.
+The SAC alert cycle divided itself into four parts: planning, flying, alert and rest to meet General Thomas S. Power’s initial goal of maintaining one third of SAC's planes on fifteen minute ground alert, fully fueled and ready for combat to reduce vulnerability to a Soviet missile strike.
+To implement this new system, B-47 wings reorganized from three to four squadrons.
+The 444th was activated at March Air Force Base, California as the fourth squadron of the 320th Bombardment Wing.

+However, SAC was relying on the longer range Boeing B-52 Stratofortress, deciding to reduce the number of B-47 wings at March Air Force Base from two to one.
+With this reduction, the 444th was inactivated on 15 September 1960.

 Expeditionary operations

-The squadron was converted to provisional status and redesignated 444th Air Expeditionary Advisory Squadron.
-It provided training in helicopters and light Cessna 182 aircraft to the Afghan Air Force.
-This included training with the use of night vision goggle while flying the MH-6 Little Bird at Shindand Air Base.
+The squadron was converted to provisional status and redesignated the 444thAir Expeditionary Squadron on 13 May 2011 and assigned to Air Combat Command to activate or inactivate as needed.
+It does not appear to have been activated since that time.